escodebar/trainings/slides.md

 Notes:
 * This is just to keep the working directory clean, to understand the next steps better

-Questions:
-* Why do we have 6 objects?
-[2 commits, 2 trees and 2 blobs]

 ---

 ## Exercises